jiangxu525/data-structure-and-algorithms-in-java/README.md

-This is some Java examples of data structures and algorithms which are created and used during my academic learning of software development.
+This is some Java examples of data structures and algorithms which are created and used during my academic learning.
 All codes are tested and please feel free to use.

 ## Created by Xu Jiang
+## Email: jiangxu525@gmail.com

 ## Contents
 - [Data Structures](#data-structures)